 Culley paused, feeling an unusual sense of frustration.
 “Todd?”
 He tried at last.
 “When you encounter a sense a magic in yourself, can you say where it grew from?”

 “No, not truly.
-I can remember the things that led to my knowing, not the true path itself.”
-Todd was intensely curious about this and had pushed the system’s ‘off’ button on the block that Culley had shown him would control the television.
+I can remember the things that led to my knowing, but not the true path itself.”
+Todd was intensely curious about this and had pushed the system’s ‘off’ button on the block that Culley had shown him would control the device.
 “In other words, it seems unexplainable: true now, but hidden before,” he added.

 “So, there is no mystery?”

 “There is always a mystery.
 In Fey the mystery is held differently.
 Most men fail to hear it, or smell it, because the other ways they ‘know’ are not only very loud, but considered proper.
-To use the methods normal to Fey is considered either weak or mad.”
+To use the methods normal to Fey is considered either weak or perhaps mad.”

 Todd seemed to consider this deeply, silence resting with him for some moments, then he slide the remote over to Culley with a sheepish smile.
 “I believe I will help your mother prepare the dinner.”